How to request emergency propane delivery

 Other indications your tank is close to being empty include:

-If you’re caught off-guard by a sudden need for propane, especially when it’s cold, take these steps:
+If you need an emergency propane delivery, especially when it’s cold, take these steps:

 The best winter propane heating plan is Automatic Delivery